zzadxz/RATTM/README.md

 You can view the Firestore project by going to:
 [Firestore Console](https://console.cloud.google.com/firestore/databases/-default-/data/panel/transactions/1LpRig3D7NipgPG67P3O?project=rattm-tli)

-## Backend as submodule
+## Backend in directory of main repository
-The backend is
+The backend is in backend/, hosted on heroku.
+To configure the new backend path:
+- heroku config:set PYTHONPATH=backend
+- Procfile edit
+- update requirement.txt